Understanding Practifi Protect

 Event Monitoring

 Your employees use Practifi to succeed in their roles by engaging in hundreds, perhaps thousands, of individual interactions with the platform.
-These interactions are known as "events," and the Event Monitoring feature allows administrators to access detailed statistics on event history.
+These interactions are known as "events," and the Event Monitoring feature allows administrators to access detailed statistics on event history, providing your firm with the oversight needed to identify risks and act quickly.
 Over 50 different event types are included within Event Monitoring, all cataloged here by Salesforce.
-These event types span the breadth of the Practifi platform and include login activity, report generation and export, execution of automation and actions and more.
+These event types span the breadth of the Practifi platform and include login activity, report generation and export, execution of automation and actions, and more.

-Event Monitoring includes a dedicated analytics experience as part of the feature, which visualizes all the events the feature addresses in various ways.
+Event Monitoring includes a dedicated analytics experience that visualizes all the events in various ways.
 It includes a setup wizard to help you tailor the experience to show only the events you care about monitoring.
 You can learn more about the setup process and see these visualizations here

-In the following table, we've included some examples of events that you'll want to keep an eye on while scanning through the analytics app.
+In the following table, we've included examples of events to keep an eye on while scanning the analytics app.
 This is not an exhaustive list but is intended to provide a starting point.

 Scenario Solution